DynamicsShop/SD-LinkBox/SD-Linkbox-Release-Notes.md

 - AppSource App - User Groups are retired in 2024 release wave 2 and are replaced with Security Groups.
 A new SD LinkBox Security field was added to the SD LinkBox Drop Point Card.

+- AppSource App - The control add-in functionality in the Drop Point Card was reworked.

 - AppSource App - A change was made to the Assisted Setup data import functionality.

 - AppSource App - The logo in the App was updated to the new logo.